 For an adult-only escape, a romantic getaway or a honeymoon, Pepi Boutique Hotel is one of the most romantic places in town, exclusive for adults.

 If you prefer to stay in the modern city and are on a budget, check Archipelagos, it has a system of terraces connecting the rooms that allow you to see the old town and the Fortress.

 When it comes to suggesting which companies to use for travel services in Crete, I like to suggest only places I’ve personally used.
 Including hotels and tours.

-You might also want to read: Guide to car rental & driving in Cret
+As far as car rental concerns, you might want to read this Guide to car rental & driving in Crete

 I’ve written a post with all the information and practical tips you need when visiting Crete, car rental is obviously included.

 If you’ve arrived at the airports of Heraklion or Chania, it’s possible to reach Rethymnon with the public bus KTEL.
 Schedules are both online and at the stations.
 Here you can find additional information about traveling around the island with KTEL.